 I. INTRODUCTION

 The Student Industrial Work Experience Scheme (SIWES) is a critical component of undergraduate education in Nigeria, aimed at bridging the gap between theoretical knowledge and practical industry experience (Adebakin, Kayode, & Ayeni, 2015).
 As part of this program, students are attached to various organizations relevant to their field of study, where they are supervised and assessed.
-However, the process of reporting and grading students' performance during their industrial attachment remains largely manual, inefficient, and error-prone.
+However, reporting and grading students' performance during their industrial attachment remains largely manual, inefficient, and error-prone.
 Supervisors are often required to fill out paper-based forms during field visits, and these reports are later submitted physically to the department for grading.
 This method not only delays the evaluation process but also increases the chances of data loss, inconsistency, and lack of transparency (Olajide & Olanrewaju, 2019).

 Furthermore, the final grading process typically involves combining the supervisor’s evaluation with an internal departmental defense assessment.
 After completing their SIWES program, students are expected to present and defend their industrial training experience before a panel of lecturers, who then assign additional marks (Industrial Training Fund [ITF], 2004).
 Merging these marks manually to arrive at a final grade is tedious and can lead to inaccuracies.